jrsGames/cookbook/README.md

 ###	Starting the application
 ####	Rightclick on the „cookbook“ folder and select „Git Bash Here“.
 ####	Type „serve -s build“ and hit Enter.
+### Terminating the application
+####	Type CTRL + C inside the window where you started the application and confirm with Enter.
+It is necessary to confirm a second time, that time by „y“ (for „yes“) and Enter.
+### Applying an update of the application
+####	Get the updated version on https://drive.google.com/drive/folders/1aus_MuewgVnI1NY6T6xgESdo5RGcye1b?usp=sharing
+####	Replace your local files and folders with their updated versions
+####	Rightclick on the „cookbook“ folder and select „Git Bash Here“.
+####	Type „npm i“ inside the new window and confirm with Enter.
+It might be necessary to confirm a second time, that time by „y“ (for „yes“) and Enter.
+####	Type "npm run build" and confirm with Enter.
+It may take a minute and seem to not do anything.

 # --GERMAN--
 Mit diesem Code kannst du ein Kochbuch-Programm ausfuehren.
 Damit kannst du ein digitales Kochbuch erstellen, deine Rezepte hinzufuegen, sie ansehen, bearbeiten, ein Kochbuch hochladen und herunterladen!